-It always takes a little time to settle into a new house, especially when the walls are bare and the cupboards are empty.
+It always takes a little time to settle into a new property, especially when the walls are bare and the cupboards are empty.
 Moving is stressful and to top it off, you can often feel unsettled when half your possessions are still packed away in boxes and you can’t find things easily.
-The good news is, there are a few easy ways you can make your new house feel like home — and it won’t take up too much time.
+The good news is, there are a few easy ways you can make your new property feel like home — and it won’t take up too much time.

 Create a relaxation zone

 Unpack all your decorative blankets and couch cushions to instantly turn your lounge room into a warm and inviting space.
 It’s important to make sure your living room is ready for relaxation from day one so that no matter which other rooms are still half-unpacked, you always have a space to feel at home in at the end of the day.

 Research shows that simply looking at art can make you happy and reduce stress.
 Hanging your art up as soon as you move in lets you quickly inject a bit of your personality into your new space.
 While you’re at it, make sure to put up any framed photos you had on display in your old home, for added warmth and familiarity.